Erin Sheehan

 Erin R. Sheehan is an American politician, businesswoman, and former fashion designer serving as a member of the Maine House of Representatives from the 12th district.
 She assumed office on December 2, 2020.
+She was re-elected in 2022 from 132th district (which corresponds to 12th district before 2020 United States redistricting cycle) and retired in 2024.

 Education

 Sheehan earned a Bachelor of Arts degree in geography and women's studies from the Clark University and an Associate of Applied Science degree in menswear design from the Fashion Institute of Technology.
 She was also a geology PhD candidate at the University of British Columbia.

 Career

 Sheehan worked as a clothing designer for Tommy Hilfiger, John Varvatos, Evisu, Carter's, Fossil Group, and JCPenney.
-In 2019, she opned a wine bar with her husband in Biddeford, Maine.
+In 2019, she opened a wine bar with her husband in Biddeford, Maine.
 She was elected to the Maine House of Representatives in November 2020 and assumed office the following month.